tremho/docholiday/docs/TypeCheck.md

 an Error if the assertion fails.
 More nuanced use of `validate` can allow for more sophisticated error management in other scenarios.

+`validate` will return a string.
+It will be an empty string ('') if the value passes validation, or it will contain the error message of the constraint violation that occurred.

 Of course, you don't need to use `validate` to check your values.
 As a good programmer,  you've probably already done that, after all.